sjrd/ozma/README.md

 The best source of documentation is the [text of the master thesis](http://ks365195.kimsufi.com/~sjrd/master-thesis.pdf).

-*   Chapter 3 contains a tutorial for Ozma and step-by-step construction of some of the example programs
+*   Chapter 3 contains a tutorial for Ozma
+*   Chapter 4 gives step-by-step construction of some of the example programs
-*   Chapter 4 gives the semantics of the language
+*   Chapter 5 gives the semantics of the language

 Development